-We are reviewing the 2019-20 minimum feed-in tariffs that your energy company should pay you for renewable power you export to the grid.
+We have reviewed the 2019-20 minimum feed-in tariffs that your energy company should pay you for renewable power you export to the grid.

 Minimum feed-in tariff review 2019-20

 Draft decision released4 December 2018